deanebarker/url-stemming/README.md

     var customSettings = new UrlStemmingSettings() { RemoveBookmarks = true; };
     var stemmedUrl = UrlStemmer.Stem("http://gadgetopia.com", customSettings);

-All settings default to a "pass-through" state, meaning that if no settings are changed from the defaults, the output of `Stem` should be the same as the input (with a few built-in exceptions -- see "Limitations" below for some rules that the `UrlBuilder` class imposes on us).
+All settings default to a "pass-through" state, meaning that if no settings are changed from the defaults, the output of `Stem` should be the same as the input (with a few built-in exceptions -- see "Built-in Stemming" below for some rules that the `UrlBuilder` class imposes on us).

 Available settings on `UrlStemmingSettings`: